modir/laminas-book/docs/doctrine.md

   * `Payment` entity may contain properties related to a purchase of some goods.
 The properties are: transaction ID, money amount, money currency, etc.

+!!! note
-> In terms of Domain Driven Design pattern, entities are a kind of models designed for storing data.
+    In terms of Domain Driven Design pattern, entities are a kind of models designed for storing data.
-   For additional examples of entities and other types of models, please refer to [Model-View-Controller](#mvc).
+    For additional examples of entities and other types of models, please refer to [Model-View-Controller](../mvc).

 In Doctrine ORM, an entity class is mapped on a certain database table.
 For example, the `User` entity is usually mapped on the `user` table (if needed, the table name may be arbitrary).